 … are few industrial and business magnates associated with Freemasonry.

 Perhaps politics can be identified as the area to which many freemasons contributed as freemasons rose to the posts of Presidents and Prime Ministers in several countries.

-Several kings and regents along with other members of aristocracy in several countries were also masons.
+Several kings and reagents along with other members of the aristocracy in several countries were also masons.